Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
-I'm a Computer Science student at Ontario Tech University who can code in Python, C++ and Java.
-I have some experience with GUI's using the Tkinter library in Python and have done some data analysis using NumPy and Pandas library.<br><br>I'm familiar with version control systems such as Git and have knowledge of data structures, algorithms and computer architecture.<br><br>As an aspiring software developer, I am currently looking for co-op opportunities to further my knowledge and experience.
+I'm a second-year Computer Science student at Ontario Tech University who can code in Python, C++ and Java.
+I have done some data analysis using NumPy and Pandas library and have some experience with web applications using Spring Boot.
+Currently, I'm curious about web development and am working on some personal projects that would help me gain further understanding of it.

+I'm familiar with version control systems such as Git and have knowledge of data structures, algorithms and computer architecture.

+As an aspiring software developer, I am currently looking for co-op opportunities to further my knowledge and experience.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sheida-ebrahimi-siaghi-462a6321b)